-There have been no material changes in our market risk during the three months ended March 31, 2020.
+Except for the broad effects of COVID-19 as a result of its negative impact on the financial markets, there have been no material changes in our market risk during the six months ended June 30, 2020.
 Information regarding market risk and market risk management policies is more fully described in item "7A.Quantitative and Qualitative Disclosures about Market Risk" of our 2019 Annual Report on Form 10-K.